ChemGuy1611/SM2-Modding/README.md

 17. Back in the pak file, use the "Fill" function to fill in the selected section (the file) with the bytes from the text file.
 Paste the bytes you copied into the dialogue popup.
 18. Check the last few bytes of the file contents to make sure they are correct.
 If bytes are missing, you need to remove some characters from the modified file to get it to fit.
 19. Save your pak file.
+20. Run the [PackCacher](https://www.nexusmods.com/warhammer40000spacemarine2/mods/65?tab=posts) mod to generate a .cache file for your new .pak file.
+This should be distributed with your .pak file if you share your mod.
-20. Done!
+21. Done!
 Share your file on Nexus Mods so that others can enjoy it too!

 These instructions are a bit brief right now, but will be fleshed out as I set aside time to improve them.